Ratul345/ink/README.md

 ## ✨ Philosophy

 Ink isn't trying to replace Notion or Obsidian.
 It is designed to be:
-- **Calm**: A dark, distraction-free interface that respects your attention.
+- **Calm**: A clean, distraction-free interface that respects your attention.
+Light or dark, it follows your system preference.
 - **Private**: 100% offline.
 Your data never leaves your device.
 - **Fast**: Opens instantly.
 Saves automatically.
+Search is immediate.
 - **Intentional**: Every feature earns its place.
+Search helps you find thoughts faster.
+System theme respects your choice.
 If it doesn't help you write, it's not here.

 Ink is designed for people who think better when the world goes quiet.